 - Example Device Meshbots

 Introduction‘Device’ is a node type in a meshbot trigger which lets you choose any physical or virtual device in your network as the data source for the trigger.
-For example, if a motion sensor (the trigger device) detects movement, then a target device or service performs a specific action in response (e.g. switch on the hallway lights or start a video recording).
+For example, if a motion sensor (the trigger device) detects movement, then a target device or service performs an action in response (e.g. switch on the hallway lights or start a video recording).

 You can add devices to either a local or a global meshbot – see ‘Local vs Global Meshbots’ in the ‘Basics’ section if you want to know more on the difference between them.

 Types of devices

 There are three main types of devices you can add to a Local or Global meshbot – physical, virtual and bridged: